davidmcclure/open-syllabus-project/README.md

 1. Install the package with `python setup.py develop`.

+1. Create a local Postgres database with `createdb osp`.
+This database is used as a holding ground to store metadata before it gets pushed into Overview.

-Now, run `osp`, and you should get the top-level help output:
+Everything is bundled up under a top-level `osp` executable.
+Run `osp`, and you should get the default help output:

 ```bash
 Usage: osp [OPTIONS] COMMAND [ARGS]...